 Carters Lake is another man-made lake owned by the Army Corps of Engineers, but its rugged, unspoiled shoreline gives the lake a natural look.
 And at a depth of 450 ft, it’s the deepest reservoir in the state.
 The lake has no private homes or docks along its 62 miles of pristine shoreline.

-The steep terrain of the shoreline limits bank fishing, but six boat ramps are available, and there is a marina.
+The steep terrain of the shoreline limits bank fishing, but six boat ramps are available, and there is a marina and boat rentals available.
 Cabins and campsites are surrounded by the peaceful scenery of the Blue Ridge Mountain foothills.
 Carters Lake is a little over an hour’s drive northwest of Atlanta.

 Richard B. Russel is another popular lake Georgia shares with South Carolina.
 Commonly called Lake Russell by the locals, the 26,650-acre reservoir lake is a part of the Richard B. Russell State Park.

-The reservoir was created by the construction of a dam of the same name on the Savannah River between Elbert County in Georgia and Anderson and Abbeville counties on the South Carolina side.
+This North Georgia reservoir was created by the construction of a dam of the same name on the Savannah River between Elbert County in Georgia and Anderson and Abbeville counties on the Carolina side.
 The filling of the lake was completed in 1984.
 Get to Lake Russell from Atlanta via I 85 N and GA- 98 S and GA -72 W. From Augusta, take I 20 W and GA-79.

 Enjoy boating, fishing, and other water sports at Lake Walter F. George.
 The 46,000-acre lake is located about 60 miles south of Columbus in the southwest corner of Georgia.
 The lake extends for 85 miles along the iconic Chattahoochee River (affectionately called the “Hooch” by Georgians) bordering Alabama and Georgia in a setting of stunning natural beauty.